hdtodd/rtl_watch/README.md

 The sort and print functions suspend briefly the processing of any incoming packets, so a small number of packets might be missed as those functions are performed.

-Data collection continues until you press the `Quit` button.
+Data collection continues until you press the `Stop` button.

 ## Installing `rtl_watch`